Rule VI: Academic Standing and Review

 1. A student who at the end of any semester or term:

-1. Has achieved a cumulative grade average of below 2.0;
+1. Has achieved a semester or cumulative grade average of below 2.5;

-2. Has failed timely to satisfy course requirements prescribed for a student in the student’s class year; or
+2. Has failed timely to satisfy course requirements prescribed for a student in the student’s class year, may not continue as a candidate for the Juris Doctor degree, except under terms established by the Committee for Academic Standing (CASS).

-During this period and during any probationary or suspension period, the student is considered not in good academic standing.
-If the student fails to meet the terms established by CASS, the student is ineligible for the Juris Doctor degree.
+1. During this period and during any probationary or suspension period, the student is considered not in good academic standing and is on academic probation.

 B. Academic Eligibility to Continue as a JD Degree Candidate with Early Intervention Status